 Primoz Roglic wins Spanish Vuelta for 3rd straight year

-SANTIAGO DE COMPOSTELA, Spain (AP) — Primoz Roglic sealed his third straight Spanish Vuelta title after adding to his already comfortable lead by winning the final stage’s time trial on Sunday.
+SANTIAGO DE COMPOSTELA, Spain — Primoz Roglic sealed his third straight Spanish Vuelta title after adding to his already comfortable lead by winning the final stage’s time trial.

 It was the fourth stage win for the Jumbo-Visma leader at this edition of the Vuelta, including the first time trial on the opening stage.
 He took over the red jersey for good with a stellar performance in the high mountains over the final week.